While this sounds like a serious problem with your furnace, most of the time it’s an indication of a clogged drain.

 - The coil take the air’s heat, cools it down, and sends it back through your home as cool air (done through your air ducts)

 - The evaporator coil also dehumidifies the air (turning it into water)

 - Water moisture drips into a pan above the furnace and blower motor

 The excess water goes down a drain (mentioned earlier in this blog) leading to the floor.

 When that drain gets plugged or clogged, water can overflow back to the burners, blower fan motor or evaporator coil.

-Quick steps you can take
+Here are 6 quick steps you can take

 If you notice water leaking from your furnace while the air conditioner is running, here are some fast steps you can take:

 1. Turn off the system: Look for the turn-off switch.
 If you can’t find it, you can always shut it down from your fuse box.